oalmelid/docker-demo/README.md

 ```bash
 singularity run docker://<docker-hub-repository>:<tag> <input_file1> <input_file2> <output_file>
 ```
-Note that singularity automatically mounts the current working directory and CDs to it, so you don't have to pass mount flags to it like you did with docker.
+Note that singularity automatically mounts the current working directory and runs your container command from it, so you don't have to pass mount flags like you did with docker.